emilianobovetti/stateless-maybe-js/README.md

   .toString()
 ```

-If there are a lot of objects wrapped in `maybe`s, then it might seem hard to handle them and nesting functions might seem the only way to go.
+Dealing with many `Maybe`s seems hard at first and nesting functions might seem the only way to go.
 In this case `filter` could be a good option.
 For example we could write a function to update meta description only if the meta tag exists and the given description is a non-empty string:

 ```javascript